maciejmiklas/led-display/README.md

 ## Driving single LED Matrix Module
 I've used the MAX7219 and 788BS LED Matrix, this is the one with common anode.
 The schematic below illustrate wiring of LEDs, MAX and Arduino:

 <img src="/doc/fritzing/MAX7219-788BS-LEDs_schem.png" width="600px"/>

-This one is equivalent, but instead of single LEDs we have PIN layout of LED Modules:
+This one is equivalent, but instead of single LEDs we have PIN layout for LED Module:

 <img src="/doc/fritzing/MAX7219-788BS_schem.png" width="600px"/>

 It might happen, that your LED Module has common cathode, in this case you have to rewire connection to MAX chip.
 You just have to keep in mind, that MAX hat two sets of pins, that are relevant here: Dig0-Dig7 are supposed to be connected to cathodes (-) and SegA-SegG to anodes(+).
 Additionally such change will swap rows with columns within sine LED module.